mediachain/mediachain/rfc/mediachain-rfc-2.md

 a billion entities and artefacts in Mediachain would require about 1TB of storage; this is readily available in today's public clouds.

-A larger scale blockchain and index can be accomodated by sharding.
+A larger scale blockchain and index can be accommodated by sharding.
 If the storage requirements become too large for a commonly available cloud instance to handle the entire blockchain, the canonical space can be sharded using the canonical identifier bits.
 In this scenario,